-We’re hoping that’s for cleaning surfaces and not for drinking – as Reckitt Benckiser were also in the press during lockdown warning customers that human consumption of disinfectant is dangerous following a trend sparked by comments from US President, Donald Trump.
+We’re hoping that’s for cleaning surfaces and not for drinking – as Reckitt Benckiser were also in the press during lockdown warning customers that human consumption of disinfectant is dangerous following a trend sparked by comments from former US President, Donald Trump.

 Coronavirus has shown us just how important cleanliness is, both at work, at home and in places of leisure.
 We don’t see this business’s success dwindling any time soon following this trend.